 Disclosure: We scrutinize our research, ratings and reviews using strict editorial integrity.
 In full transparency, this site may receive compensation from partners listed through affiliate partnerships, though this does not affect our ratings.
 Learn more about how we make money by visiting our advertiser disclosure.

-From the ancient Greeks to present-day sci-fi, mankind has always been fascinated with the idea of machines that attempt to replicate and extend beyond human capabilities.
+From the ancient Greeks to present-day science fiction, mankind has always been fascinated with the idea of machines that attempt to replicate and extend beyond human capabilities.
 While popular media tends to focus on the dangers or ethical quandaries surrounding the development of intelligent machines, in actuality, artificial intelligence (AI) is already interwoven into our everyday lives.

 No matter your view, artificial intelligence is here to stay.
 And these AI statistics, trends, and technologies will give you an understanding of the current scope of AI—as well as the trajectory of the future AI market.